daserzw/fedoidc/doc/howto/multifederation.md

         }
         ```
    1. RP verifies and parses the signed JWT and learns which Federations are included (FA and FE).
-1. Similarly, OP decides to refresh its signed MS, and it gets:
+1. Similarly, OP decides to refresh its signed MS from https://SS_FB/getms/OP), and it gets:
     ```
     JWT signed by SS_FB {
         "signing_keys": "OP_key",